MapLink™ Procedures | Short-Term Rentals

 (1) Upon receipt of the application and fee, the Director shall determine if the applicant has complied with all the requirements of this section, the Development Code, and any applicable federal, state, county, or sections.
 If the applicant has fully complied, then the Development Board may issue the property owner a special use permit for an STR after a public hearing.
 Based on the approval of such a special use permit, the STR Permit Administrator may issue a renewable STR permit.
 No more than one application for short-term rental new host-resident-owner will be permitted in a thirty-day period.

-Renewal permits.
+Renewal permits

 (1) A renewal permit application with the renewal application fee must be submitted to the STR Permit Administrator annually.
 Permit holders shall be able to apply for renewal permits from November 1 through January 15 and shall be allowed to continue to operate until a determination is made on their application.
 Any applicant who applies for an STR permit and did not hold a permit the immediate prior year, shall be considered an initial applicant and not a renewal applicant.
 The STR Permit Administrator may deny a renewal application based on noncompliance with the regulations contained in this section or conditions of the special use permit, or upon failure of a fire safety inspection in any aspect of that inspection.
 The STR Permit holder may appeal the denial to the Development Board.